 Today, people are creating and sharing videos and photos across various social networks in huge numbers.
 This type of content known as user-generated content (UGC) is what customers trust and search for.

-So, post the COVID pandemic buyer’s journey, genuine user-generated content will be a great source of sustainable and cost-effective content that you can use to build trust, improve sales and strengthen your bond with your customers.
+So, post the COVID pandemic buyer’s journey, genuine user-generated content will be a great source of sustainable and cost-effective content marketing that you can use to build trust, improve sales and strengthen your bond with your customers.

 Tips to attract your customers in a post-COVID world